MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/plan-connect-userprincipalname.md

 - userPrincipalName: us5@contoso.com

 Synchronize update on on-premises mail attribute and primary SMTP address to Microsoft Entra tenant
-- After the initial synchronization of the user object, updates to the on-premises mail attribute and the primary SMTP address will not affect the Microsoft Entra MailNickName or the UserPrincipalName attribute.
+- After the initial synchronization of the user object, updates to the on-premises mail attribute and the primary SMTP address won't affect the Microsoft Entra MailNickName or the UserPrincipalName attribute.

 Microsoft Entra tenant user object:
 - MailNickName: us4